langurmonkey/gaiasky/README.md

 #### 1.2.3 macOS

 For macOS we provide a `gaiasky_macos_<version>.dmg` file which is installed by double-clicking on it and following the on-screen instructions.
 Get it [here](https://zah.uni-heidelberg.de/gaia/outreach/gaiasky/downloads/).
-Once unpacked, you can run it by clicking on it.
+Once unpacked, you can run it by clicking on the `GaiaSky` icon in your `/Applications` folder.

 #### 1.2.4 Compressed (TGZ) package